shirin-chehelgami/MRI_to_Microwave_FullPipeline/README.md

     python3 gen_configs.py --patient 001 --freq 0.5:3.0:0.01

-This will create a config folder with one config file for each breast and freqs.
+This will create a configs folder containing one configuration file for each breast and frequency.

-Replace the toml and julia files in your forward solver folder with these new ones (ExampleFD3DThinWire_batch.jl ExampleFD3DThinWire_batch.toml) and run the forward solver using:
+Replace the existing TOML and Julia files in your forward solver directory with the newly generated ones (ExampleFD3DThinWire_batch.toml and ExampleFD3DThinWire_batch.jl), then run the forward solver using:

 One patient, both breasts, all its frequencies defined before: